wall paints & varnishes in

 A light apricot colour has a similarly friendly effect to shades of pink and can therefore be a good alternative for your home.

-Pink colour and its effect
+Pink paint and its effect

-Versatile: use pink in many rooms
+Versatile: Using pink in many rooms

 Tips for the trend colour pink